Which place is cheaper, Houston or Athens?

 Houston is a nice destination for couples.
 There's a surprising diversity of restaurants around the city.
 There are also performing arts productions and many outdoor parks and gardens.

 Athens is a world-class destination for backpackers.
-However, Houston is not a backpacker-friendly destination.
+However, Houston is not particularly known for backpackers and budget travelers.

 Backpackers and budget travelers come from all over the world to visit Athens.
 The city has long been established as a backpackers destination with budget friendly food and plenty of hostels around town.